Primarily for beachgoers and surfers

 Primarily for boaters and kayakers

-SURF ALONG EAST FACING SHORES WILL BE 5 TO 7 FEET TODAY LOWERING TO 3 TO 6 FEET FRIDAY
+SURF ALONG EAST FACING SHORES WILL BE 3 TO 5 FEET THROUGH THURSDAY

 AMENITIES & ACTIVITIES